tdwg/website/conferences/2024/oral-presentations/index.md

   - Go to the link provided and find the folder for your session (open the folder)
   - Click 'New’ then 'File upload.'
   - After uploading, right-click your file in the folder and ensure that ’Open with Google Slides’ is not selected.
-- Upload of the final version of videos and slides to be presented live (in-person or streaming) by 19 August 2024.
+- Upload at least a solid draft of videos and slides to be presented live (in-person or streaming) by **19 August 2024**.
-- If you are late uploading your slides, please contact your session moderator and [okinawa2024@spnhc.org](mailto:okinawa2024@spnhc.org) to let them know.
+  - The link to upload your session will be provided by email via Oxford Abstracts.
+  - See important instructions for [updating your file](#tip-update-file) without destroying the link or the file name.

 {:id="tip-update-file"}
 ### How to update your file without changing the URL or file name